Fine Art in Rap Music: Eight Painters That Rappers Like To Be Compared To

 Visually fascinating, reality rap – not the fabricated

-If there is an artist universally known around the world, an artist whose creative energy and success made was inspirational, it is Pablo Picasso.
+If there is an artist universally known around the world, an artist whose creative energy and success were made inspirationally, it is Pablo Picasso.

 Picasso is the kind of man who dedicated his whole life to art.
 Contrary to Basquiat, Picasso learned it early in his life.
 His father was a drawing teacher and encouraged his son onto an artistic path from a young age.
 At least from the age of four, to the last day of his life at 89 years old, the Spanish painter never stopped creating.

 From Cubism to Modern Culture

 Picasso was a forerunner and a leader.
 Although he developed different styles throughout his career, he is most famous for being the inventor of Cubism.
 The thing is that he developed it in collaboration with French painter Georges Braque, but Braque was less charismatic than Picasso.
 Whoever stood next to Picasso, whether it be his (multiple) wives or his friends, stayed in his shadow.
 Picasso fascinates, as much as he irritates.
 This aspect of his personality is also the reason why people, rappers included, keep talking about him.